N0-Regrets/POS-Tagging/README.md

 3. **Model Building**: Constructing a deep learning model using Bidirectional LSTM layers with GloVe embeddings.
 4. **Model Training**: Training the model on the preprocessed data and evaluating its performance.
 5. **Visualization**: Visualizing the training and validation accuracy and loss over epochs.
+6. **Deployment**: The trained model is integrated with a Flask-based API for easy inference.

 ## Dataset